 President Biden meets with Alexey Navalny's widow, daughter in San Francisco; "legacy will carry on"

-The White House said Mr. Biden met with Navalny's widow Yulia Navalnaya and daughter Dasha Navalnaya "to express his heartfelt condolences for their terrible loss following the death of Aleksey Navalny in a Russian prison."
+The White House said Mr. Biden met Yulia Navalnaya and Dasha Navalnaya, a student at Stanford University, "to express his heartfelt condolences for their terrible loss following the death of Aleksey Navalny in a Russian prison."

 The readout from the White House continued, "The President expressed his admiration for Aleksey Navalny's extraordinary courage and his legacy of fighting against corruption and for a free and democratic Russia in which the rule of law applies equally to everyone.
 The President emphasized that Aleksey's legacy will carry on through people across Russia and around the world mourning his loss and fighting for freedom, democracy, and human rights.
 He affirmed that his Administration will announce major new sanctions against Russia tomorrow in response to Aleksey's death, Russia's repression and aggression, and its brutal and illegal war in Ukraine."